-- Circulate the wort through the pump to help cool it.
+- Circulate the wort through the pump and back into the vessel to help cool it.
 Keep the pump outlet submerged for now.

 - Once at target temperature use the pump to pour the wort into a vessel.
 I use a fermentation bucket and splash it vigorously.